 Thank you, Rachel (Applegate), for that introduction.
-I am very pleased to present to my fellow faculty members and colleagues, and to the broader university community, my 11th annual State of the University address.
+I am very pleased to present to my fellow faculty members and colleagues, and to the broader university community, my 11th State of the University address.

 Indiana's Higher Education Powerhouse

 Plato’s great philosophical work, The Republic, written 25 centuries ago, is a meditation on what constitutes the best type of society.
 It sparked a debate that continues to this day.
 Many different components and forms of the best type of society have been vigorously argued for over the centuries, but two components remain constant—the need for a citizenry that is both educated and healthy.
 These are seen as essential to a good society by ensuring its prosperity and the quality of lives of its citizens.

 But, from this perspective, there is much to do in Indiana.
 To take just two figures: with about 25 percent of the state’s residents holding four-year or graduate degrees, the state ranks 43rd in the nation in this area, and 39th in terms of the health of its population.
 So, it is a simple equation—improving both these figures will improve the prosperity and quality of life of the people of Indiana and beyond.

 In both of these areas, Indiana University is the state’s powerhouse and a principal hope for improving these figures.
 Nearly 50 percent of all four-year and graduate degrees in Indiana are produced by Indiana University.
 IU’s health science schools produce the vast majority of the state’s health science professionals, including doctors, nurses, social workers, and dentists and IU’s close partner, IU Health, is the state’s largest hospital system.